Todd Union - River Campus P.O. Box 270002 Rochester, New York 14627-0002

 With the height of online-shopping season upon us, please remember that personal packages/purchase shipments should not be addressed for delivery to your department.

 Office mail delivery is for University-related business only.
 However, if you would like the convenience of a campus address for personal mail and packages, consider renting a campus mailbox.
 A personal on-campus delivery address is only $25 for six-months or $50 for a year-long rental.
 Mailboxes are located in the Todd Union Building.
-Stop by the Campus Post Office for more information or contact 275-3991.
+Stop by the Campus Mail Center for more information or contact 275-3991.

-Due to contractual changes with the Postal Service, The Campus Post Office will no longer be selling money orders beginning on January 15, 2014.
-However, you may still fulfill your money order needs at the Chase Bank located down the hall from the Campus Post Office.
+Due to contractual changes with the Postal Service, The Campus Mail Center will no longer be selling money orders beginning on January 15, 2014.

-For postage sales the campus post office window is open Monday -Friday 9am-5pm, Saturday 10am-2pm (academic year only.)
+For postage sales the Campus Mail Center window is open Monday -Friday 9am-5pm, Saturday 10am-2pm (academic year only.)
 The mail drop is located next to the front window.
 Mail is picked up from the USPS at 5pm each day.
-All outgoing mail must be received at the campus post office no later than 5:00pm to ensure same-day delivery to the United States Post Office.
+All outgoing mail must be received at the Campus Mail Center no later than 5:00pm to ensure same-day delivery to the United States Post Office.

 Incoming student mail is sorted based on the students box number and is available to be picked up after 10:30am.
 All mail and packages